OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/storage/common/storage-migration-to-premium-storage.md

     # Create a container of vhds if it doesn't exist
     if ((Get-AzureStorageContainer -Context $destContext -Name vhds -ErrorAction SilentlyContinue) -eq $null) {
-        Write-Host "`n[WORKITEM] - Creating a container vhds in hello destination storage account." -ForegroundColor Yellow New-AzureStorageContainer -Context $destContext -Name vhds
+        Write-Host "`n[WORKITEM] - Creating a container vhds in the destination storage account." -ForegroundColor Yellow New-AzureStorageContainer -Context $destContext -Name vhds
     }

     $allDisksToCopy = $sourceDataDisks
-    # check if need toocopy os disk
+    # check if need to copy os disk
     $sourceOSVHD = $sourceOSDisk.MediaLink.Segments[2]
     if ($DataDiskOnly)
     {
-        # copy data disks only, this option requires deleting hello source VM so that dest VM can boot
+        # copy data disks only, this option requires deleting the source VM so that dest VM can boot
-        # from hello same vhd blob.
+        # from the same vhd blob.
-        $ContinueAnswer = Read-Host "`n`t[Warning] You chose toocopy data disks only.
-Moving VM requires removing hello original VM (hello disks and backing vhd files will NOT be deleted) so that hello new VM can boot from hello same vhd.
+        $ContinueAnswer = Read-Host "`n`t[Warning] You chose to copy data disks only.
+Moving VM requires removing the original VM (the disks and backing vhd files will NOT be deleted) so that the new VM can boot from the same vhd.
 This is an irreversible action.
-Do you wish tooproceed right now?
+Do you wish to proceed right now?
 (Y/N)"
         If ($ContinueAnswer -ne "Y") { Write-Host "`n Exiting." -ForegroundColor Red;Exit }
-        $destOSVHD = Get-AzureStorageBlob -Blob $sourceOSVHD -Container vhds -Context $sourceContext Write-Host "`n[WORKITEM] - Removing hello original VM (hello vhd files are NOT deleted)." -ForegroundColor Yellow Remove-AzureVM -Name $SourceVMName -ServiceName $SourceServiceName
+        $destOSVHD = Get-AzureStorageBlob -Blob $sourceOSVHD -Container vhds -Context $sourceContext Write-Host "`n[WORKITEM] - Removing the original VM (the vhd files are NOT deleted)." -ForegroundColor Yellow Remove-AzureVM -Name $SourceVMName -ServiceName $SourceServiceName

-        Write-Host "`n[WORKITEM] - Waiting utill hello OS disk is released by source VM.
-This may take up tooseveral minutes."
+        Write-Host "`n[WORKITEM] - Waiting utill the OS disk is released by source VM.
+This may take up to several minutes."
         $diskAttachedTo = (Get-AzureDisk -DiskName $sourceOSDisk.DiskName).AttachedTo
         while ($diskAttachedTo -ne $null)
         {